tommytothet/fivem-eup-clothing-/README.md

 Download it from my mega archive if it doesnt work on github. https://mega.nz/folder/x1YFVKYA

-To get the key for the mega archive go to linkverise.
+To get the key for the mega archive go to linkverise. https://linkvertise.com/1045782/eup-clothing-pack-key?o=sharing

+The password for the pastebin is eup enjoy!

 The Password for the pastebin is eup